cryptocopycats/awesome-cryptokitties-bubble/wrapped/README.md

 ![](../i/kittyhelper-wrapped-2021-02-05.png)

-# Wrapped CryptoKitties (WCK, WG0, WVG0) Blockchain Contracts / Services
+# Inside the Wrapped CryptoKitties (WCK, WG0, WVG0) Blockchain Contracts / Services

 > $WCK wrapped cryptokitties; its actually backed by a digital cat;
 > where as other coins are backed by hot-air.